taraCodeNa/uphbt-requirements/README.md

 #### **2.1.
 Backend: Bug & Comment Management API (uphbt-backend)**

 * **Action:**
-  * **Rich Domain Model Implementation:** Implement Bug and Comment as rich domain entities with encapsulated business logic.
-Entities will have methods that represent business operations (`Bug.AssignUser()`, `Bug.ChangeStatus()`, `Bug.AddComment()`) and enforce their own invariants.
+  * **Rich Domain Model Implementation:** Implement Bug and Comment as rich domain entities.
+These entities **will be pure POCOs without any EF Core attributes or specific interfaces**.
+They will encapsulate their own behavior, containing methods that represent business operations (`Bug.AssignUser()`, `Bug.ChangeStatus()`, `Bug.AddComment()`) and enforce their own invariants.
   * Define Value Objects (e.g., `BugStatus`, `Severity`, `Priority`) as immutable types where appropriate.
-  * Ensure Bug and Comment entities also include `Guid PublicId` and `byte[] RowVersion` properties for API exposure and optimistic concurrency, respectively.
+  * Ensure Bug and Comment entities also include `Guid PublicId` and `byte[] RowVersion` properties for API exposure and optimistic concurrency, respectively. **The mapping of `RowVersion` for optimistic concurrency will be done exclusively in `Uphbt.Data` via Fluent API, respecting the persistence-ignorant nature of the domain model.**
-  * **Repository Pattern Implementation:** Create dedicated EF Core repositories (`IBugRepository`, `ICommentRepository`, `IUserRepository`) for data persistence, returning domain entities. `IUserRepository` will manage `Uphbt.Identity.User` entities.
+  * **Repository Pattern Implementation:** Create dedicated EF Core repositories (`IBugRepository`, `ICommentRepository`, `IUserRepository`) in `Uphbt.Data` for data persistence.
+These repositories will operate on and return your **pure domain entities (POCOs)**. `IUserRepository` will manage `Uphbt.Identity.User` entities.
-  * **Service Layer Implementation:** Develop application services (`BugService`, `CommentService`, `UserService`) to orchestrate domain operations, handle transactions, and interact with repositories.
+  * **Service Layer Implementation:** Develop application services (`BugService`, `CommentService`, `UserService`) in `Uphbt.Services` to orchestrate domain operations, handle transactions, and interact with repositories.
 Services will be lean, delegating complex logic to the rich domain model.
 These services will accept and return DTOs defined in `Uphbt.Contracts`.
 The `UserService` will directly leverage `UserManager<Uphbt.Identity.User>` and `SignInManager<Uphbt.Identity.User>` for user management (registration, profile updates, password changes, role assignments).
   * **DTOs:** The `Uphbt.Api` layer will use Data Transfer Objects (DTOs) from `Uphbt.Contracts` for API requests and responses, with clear mapping between DTOs and domain entities/service layer results.
   * **API Endpoints for CRUD:** Create comprehensive RESTful API endpoints for:
     * Creating, reading (list with filtering/sorting/pagination, by PublicId), updating, and deleting Bugs.